This post may contain affiliate links.

 - Selling excess stuff or clutter

 - And freeing up time for extra income

-By needing less stuff, we don’t just reduce our spending but also the time we spend for shopping and for keeping them.
-Essentially, by embracing Minimalism, we get to free up more time to spend on other things that matter more such as family, rest or hobbies.
-In other words, we get more freedom from work and freedom to do things that we like.
+By needing less, we don’t just reduce our spending but also the time we spend for shopping and for keeping our stuff.
+Essentially, by embracing Minimalism, we can free up more time for other things that matter more such as family, more sleep or hobbies.
+We have more freedom from work and freedom to do things that we love.

 5. Decluttering Promotes Good Health

 Minimalism promotes good health in so many levels.
 When we declutter, we lose that claustrophobic feeling and create space to breathe.
 Then, we conserve the energy we normally spend on dealing with our possessions, which means we can have more energy for hobbies or passions that make us happy.